Andy-Codes1/COSC1210_game_ANDY/README.md

 ## Description
 This project is a Python/Pygame recreation of the classic Minesweeper game.
 The player selects tiles on a grid to reveal numbers that indicate how many mines are adjacent.
 The goal is to clear the entire board without clicking on a mine.

+## How to Play the Game
+1. Left Click on Squares believed to not the bomb
+2. Right Click on Squares believed to be the bomb and they will be Flagged

 ## How to Run the Game
 1. Make sure you have **Python 3.18** and **Pygame** installed.
 2. Open the folder `/Minesweeper_Current/`.